L1ghtRay/Pokemon-Pokedex-Tracker-and-Route-Helper/README.md

 6. Now you can open then pokedex file similar to the offline mode setup
 > Note: The Database can host multiple pokedexes at once.
 The way to determine the pokedex you're using is based on the name of the pokedex file you have loaded

-## Setup (Routing Section)
+## Setup (Route Helper)

-The right-side section of the program can be used to load a custom routing file (routing files cannot be synced across players, cause why would it need to be)
+The right-side section of the program can be used as a Route Helper (routing files cannot be synced across players, cause why would it need to be)

 1. To open a routing file: Right-click the right-side section, then click "Open Routing File"
 2. To edit a route section: Middle-click on the section